Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Abstract

 \section{Abstract}

-The photon, main messenger for reading the universe, is the only free massless particle in the Standard-Model (SM).
-Deviations from the Amp\`ere-Maxwell law, due to a photon mass, real for the de Broglie-Proca theory, or effective for the Lorentz-Poincar\'e Symmetry Violation (LSV) in the SM Extension (SME), were sought in six years data of the Magnetospheric Multi-Scale (MMS) mission, a four-satellite constellation, crossing mostly turbulent regions of magnetic reconnection and collecting about 95\% of the data outside the quieter solar wind.
+We investigate possible evidence from Extended Theories of Electro-Magnetism by looking for deviations from the Amp\`ere-Maxwell law.
+The photon, main messenger for interpreting the universe, is the only free massless particle in the Standard-Model (SM).
+Indeed, the deviations may be due to a photon mass for the de Broglie-Proca (dBP) theory or the Lorentz Symmetry Violation (LSV) in the SM Extension (SME), but also to non-linearities from theories as of Born-Infeld, Heisenberg-Euler.
+With this aim, we have analysed six years of data of the Magnetospheric Multi-Scale mission, which is a four-satellite constellation, crossing mostly turbulent regions of magnetic reconnection and collecting about 95\% of the downloaded data, outside the solar wind.
 We examined 3.8 million data points from the solar wind, magnetosheath, and magnetosphere regions.
-Beyond the upper limits on which we duly report, in a minority of cases, for the highest time resolution burst data and best tetrahedron configurations ($2.2\%$ in modulus and $4.8\%$ in Cartesian components for all regions, but $21\%$ in modulus and $29.9\%$ in Cartesian components in the solar wind), deviations have been found.
-The deviations might be due to unaccounted experimental errors or to non-Maxwellian terms.
+In a minority of cases, for the highest time resolution burst data and optimal tetrahedron configurations drawn by the four spacecraft, deviations have been found ($2.2\%$ in modulus and $4.8\%$ in Cartesian components for all regions, but raising up in the solar wind alone to $20.8\%$ in modulus and $29.7\%$ in Cartesian components and up to 45.2\% in the extreme low-mass range).
+The deviations might be due to unaccounted experimental errors or, less likely, to non-Maxwellian contributions, for which we have inferred the related parameters for the dBP and SME cases.
 Possibly, we are at the boundaries of measurability for non-dedicated missions.
-We discuss our experimental results versus more stringent but model-based limits.
+We discuss our experimental results (upper limit of photon mass of $2.1 \times 10^{-51}$ kg, and of the LSV parameter $|\vec{k}^{\rm AF}|$ of $6 \times 10^{-9}$ m$^{-1}$), as the deviations in the solar wind, versus more stringent but model-dependent limits.